rayy1218/iwp_assignment/GUIDE/README.md

 Use cmd
 1. cd to desire directory
-2. clone it to a directory
+2. clone it to a directory and change directory into the repository
 ```
 git clone https://github.com/rayy1218/iwp_assignment
+cd iwp_assignment
 ```
 3. add remote
 ```